-With their expansion into so many forms of media, not only has Caitlin become even more accessible, Molly and Kelly have become familiar to the CWC audience as well.
+With their expansion into so many forms of media, not only has Caitlin become even more accessible, Kelly has become familiar to the CWC audience as well.
 Their broad and growing audience comes for new ideas on food, but also the chemistry between the characters and the personality upon which CWC is built.
-By many organizations, in fact, Molly, Kelly, and Caitlin have been invited to tell their story, share their experiences, and rally the spirits of professionals in all industries.
+By many organizations, in fact, Kelly and Caitlin have been invited to tell their story, share their experiences, and rally the spirits of professionals in all industries.
 Cincinnati – and beyond – has been seduced by the honest genuineness and good news that is Cooking with Caitlin.